What Is An Antioxidant? The Benefits Of Using Antioxidants In Skin Care

 What are some of the best ones to apply topically?

 There are a lot of antioxidants out there—far too many to even attempt to cover here.
 If you want even more info on the best science-backed antioxidants, read our more thorough list here.
 But even that isn't exhaustive, as there are just so many various actives that act as antioxidants.
 So instead, we'll focus on the power players:

 You've heard of it, you love it, you might even use it.
 Vitamin C is probably the most famous and beloved antioxidant in skin care.
 "Vitamin C is absolutely vital to the formation of healthy tissue," says Nazarian.
-Aesthetically, derms and skin care experts love it not only because it's a skin brightener but because it supports collagen production and stabilizes the collagen you already have in your body.
+Aesthetically, derms and skin care experts love it not only because it's a skin brightener3 but because it supports collagen production and stabilizes the collagen4 you already have in your body.

-This vitamin is the most prevalent fat-soluble vitamin in the skin—making it essential for maintaining skin health.
+This vitamin is the most prevalent fat-soluble vitamin in the skin5—making it essential for maintaining skin health.
 Vitamin E works in a few key ways.
-First it does all the things we expect out of an antioxidant, but it is also highly moisturizing and conditioning when applied topically.
+First it does all the things we expect out of an antioxidant, but it is also highly moisturizing and conditioning6 when applied topically.
 It also aids other antioxidants to do their best.
 For example, vitamin C regenerates vitamin E after the latter scavenges free radicals, while vitamin E is able to stabilize the notoriously high-maintenance vitamin C, notes Nazarian.

 This is the soothing antioxidant, ideal for inflamed skin.
 Vitamin B3 (niacinimide) does so by strengthening the skin barrier, something that's essential if your skin is easily irritated or sensitive.
 On that note, it's also found to be great for people with acne.
 In fact, one study found that topical treatments of niacinamide treated moderate acne just as well as a popular topical antibiotic.